ewg-atmosera/ghas-for-developers/demos/07_codeql_cli.md

     Second, you will need to create a Git repository on GitHub.com, and push the `web_app` folder to it.

+    Third, enable GitHub Advanced Security for the repository.

     ```bash
     codeql github upload-results --sarif ./results.sarif --ref refs/heads/main
     ```